Elnaz-Heidari24/AutoDigit/README.md

 # AutoDigit
-Automaticly detect lines from image and export it as a shapefile
+Automatically detect lines from image and export it as a shapefile Based on computer vision